beancount/beangulp/examples/README.md

 http://furius.ca/beancount/doc/beangulp for a fuller documentation and discussion of these files.

+## Example Files Organization - Sophisticated

 There are five directories demonstrated here:

 * `ledger`: This is a directory, typically a repository under source control, containing your Beancount ledger file(s) (e.g., `ledger.beancount`) and import configuration ('ledger.import'), which is a Python file.

-* `documents`: This is directory which contains your past imported files.
+* `documents`: This is a directory containing your past imported files.
   Beangulps' filing command is able to automatically date and rename the files there after you've finished updating your Beancount ledger.

-* `importers`: This is directory, typically a repository under source control, which contains your custom importers implementations.
+* `importers`: This is a directory, typically a repository under source control, containing your custom importers implementations.
 Note that in the most general case this does not include examples of your downloaded files nor any personal account-specific information (e.g. account ids), because you may want to share your importers with others.